MikeyBurkman/party-party-party/README.md

 - All arguments start with `--`:
   - `--src=FILENAME` This is the name of source file that you wish to transform
   - `--dest=FILENAME` This is the name of the gif that will be created
-  - `--frame-count=NUMBER` This is an optional argument to specify how many frames the final gif will have.
-This often determines the speed of the animations.
-Defaults to 12 if not provided.
   - All other arguments are transforms
     - Given in the form `--<NAME>=<ARG1>,<ARG2>`.
 Some transforms have no arguments, and thus require just `--<NAME>`.
 See the examples below for specifics.
     - These transforms are processed in the same order that they appear.